StanfordAHA/CGRAFlowDoc/pnr/packing.md

   which port the const/reg folded to.
 - ID to Names: conversion from the internal block IDs to the instance name
 - Changed to PE: normally empty unless `--no-reg-fold` is used.
-- Netlist Bus: tell you which track the net ueses, either 16-bit or 1-bit.
+- Netlist Bus: tell you which track the net uses, either 16-bit or 1-bit.

 ```
 Netlists: